Behind the Story: Why we’re explaining inflation using a knitted red balloon

-The Washington Post has covered inflation a number of ways, using data-driven charts, quizzes and deeper dives, but this time, we tried something different: An animated explainer using artist Anna Hrachovec’s knitted characters to show how inflation and interest rates work, with a red balloon representing the growing economy.
+The Washington Post has covered inflation using data-driven charts, quizzes and deeper dives, but this time, we tried something different: An animated explainer using artist Anna Hrachovec’s knitted characters to show how inflation and interest rates work, with a red balloon representing the growing economy.

 We talked to economics editor Damian Paletta and designer Emily Wright about why they took this approach.